 Recent decisions taken by the Trust around maternity services have meant that we have had to make changes to the way this ward is utilised.
 If you have any queries please contact 0191 404 1033

 Where is the service provided from?

-Ward 22 is a 24 hour service 7 days per week and is located on the second floor of the maternity unit at
+Ward 22 is the ante natal and post-natal care ward which is a 24 hour service 7 days per week and is located on the second floor of the maternity unit at:

 South Tyneside District Hospital

 Tyne and Wear

 Direct line to the staff office is: 0191 4041022

 Department is managed by: Midwife ward manager Jacqueline Ramshaw

 Ward 22 is staffed with a team of midwives, maternity care assistants, physiotherapists, medical staff, clerical officer and domestic staff.
 Anaesthetic and paediatric staff attend the department when requested to assist and advise on care management.

 Students in all staff groups also undertake training in this area and may take part in your care on ward 22.